- Get Involved

 UHLAND, TEXAS.
 Uhland, on Farm Road 21 eleven miles northeast of San Marcos on the Hays-Caldwell county line, developed in the 1890s on the site of the former Live Oak community.
 Uhland had a post office from 1892 to 1902, and the community's businessmen served the ranchers and cotton farmers around Plum Creek for more than half a century.
 By 1910 the community had a cotton gin and two stores, and in 1950 the census listed seven businesses and 140 residents.
 In 1970 Uhland recorded no businesses and a population of ninety.
 In 1990 the population was 368.
 The population was 386 in 2000.

 BIBLIOGRAPHY:Mary Starr Barkley, A History of Central Texas (Austin: Austin Printing, 1970).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Daniel P. Greene, "UHLAND, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hnu01), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Daniel P. Greene, "UHLAND, TX," accessed May 19, 2019, http://www.tshaonline.org/handbook/online/articles/hnu01.